-Pastoral Counselling (PSPM 405) introduces counselling to the Christian worker.
-It treats ways to help people concerning their emotional and/or psychological needs.
-It deals with the basic techniques of an effective, caring program and how to use those techniques professionally from a Christian perspective.
-Prerequisite: General Psychology or be a mature student.
-Annually, spring.
-3 credit hours the work of the pastor, except that which is immediately related to the preparation and delivery of sermons.
-Many practical areas of church ministry are explored in which students learn through demonstration and actual practice.
-Annually, fall.
-3 credit hours
+Pastoral Ministry (PM 400) studies the work of the pastor, except that which is immediately related to the preparation and delivery of Many practical areas of church sermons. ministry are explored in which students learn through demonstration and practice.
+3 credit hours Annually, fall